 Red Barber is an American Icon.
-He was one of America’s first great baseball radio broadcaster.
+He was one of America’s first great sports radio broadcasters.
 During the fall he could be heard broadcasting the biggest college football games.
-During the Spring and summer he was the voice of the Brooklyn Dodgers from 1939-1953.
-Barber’s folksy southern vernacular has even been immortalized in literature, James Thurber’s The Catbird Seat (1952).
-According to author Robert W. Creamer
+During the Spring and summer, he was the voice of the Brooklyn Dodgers and New York Yankees.
+Barber’s folksy southern vernacular has even been immortalized in literature (James Thurber’s The Catbird Seat 1952).
+According to author Robert W. Creamer:

 For all Barber’s Southern accent and country idiom (tearin’ up the pea patch, walkin’ in tall cotton, sittin’ in the catbird seat) he fit New York.
 He was sharp and intelligent, a thoroughly modern, refreshing broadcaster whose straightforward way of reporting the action attracted not only Dodger fans but baseball fans in general.
 (Creamer, Baseball in 41 p.55).